This blog has been updated to include best practices and features for learning and development in 2020

-1. Control your own content and use the native tools available:
+1. Insource your content using native tools

-Moodle and Totara Learn have some great authoring options for your eLearning content, and there are many benefits to using the tools available in your platform without needing to rely on third-party software or vendors.
+Moodle and Totara have some great authoring options for your eLearning content, and there are many benefits to using the tools available in your platform without needing to rely on third-party software or vendors.

 There are many activities and resources to be created within Moodle and Totara Learn, including web pages, eBooks, multi-media support, assignments and quizzes.
 Coupled with clever course administration you can create learning pathways to “unlock” content as your learners’ progress and achieve Badges or Certificates upon completion.
 For collaborative working there are Wikis, Forums, Live-chat and resource-sharing activities.